humanmade/wp-stripe/readme.txt

 1. Go to Settings -> WP Stripe and add your API Keys (for both Test & Live)
 1. Place `[wp-stripe]` in your content or `<?php wp_stripe_form(); ?>` in your template.
 1. Add the `Stripe - Recent` widget to show recent payments/donations.

+= IMPORTANT (SSL) =

+In order to process transactions in a secure manner, you need to [purchase an SSL Certificate](http://www.noeltock.com/sslcertificates/).
+This way consumers can purchase/donate with confidence.
+There are multiple plugins for then enforcing that SSL be used on your page, [here's one](http://wordpress.org/extend/plugins/wordpress-https/).

 == Frequently Asked Questions ==